 Lara Caimi.
 Ms. Caimi has served as a member of our Board of Directors since December 2020.
-Since December 2017, she has served in various leadership positions, including Chief Customer and Partner Officer, at ServiceNow, Inc., a service management software company.
+Since June 2023, she has served as President of Worldwide Field Operations at Samsara Inc., an IoT software company.
+From December 2017 to May 2023, she served in various leadership positions, including Chief Customer and Partner Officer, at ServiceNow, Inc., a service management software company.
 From October 2000 to November 2017, she served as a Partner at Bain & Company Inc., a management consulting firm.
 Ms. Caimi holds a B.A. in English Literature and Economics from St. Olaf College, an M.I.B. from the University of Sydney as a Fulbright Scholar, and an M.B.A. from Harvard Business School.
-Ms. Caimi is qualified to serve as a member of our Board of Directors because of her significant knowledge of the software industry and her leadership experience.
+We believe Ms. Caimi is qualified to serve as a member of our Board of Directors because of her significant knowledge of the software industry and her leadership experience.

 Jonathan Chadwick.
 Mr. Chadwick has served as a member of our Board of Directors since August 2019.
-From November 2012 to April 2016, Mr. Chadwick served as Chief Financial Officer and Executive Vice President of VMware, Inc., a virtualization and cloud infrastructure solutions company, and also served as VMware's Chief Operating Officer from August 2014 to April 2016.
-Previously, Mr. Chadwick served in various leadership positions at Skype Communication S.á.r.l., a voice over IP service, and Microsoft Corporation after its acquisition of Skype in October 2011.
-He has served as a director of Elastic N.V., a search and data analysis company, since August 2018, Zoom Video Communications, Inc., a video conferencing company, since September 2017, ServiceNow, Inc., a service management software company, since October 2016, Samsara Inc., an Internet-of-Things solution provider, since August 2020, and various private companies.
-He previously served on the board of directors of Cognizant Technology Solutions Corporation, an IT business services provider, from April 2016 to December 2019, and F5 Networks, Inc., an application networking delivery company, from August 2011 to June 2019.
-Mr. Chadwick was previously qualified as a Chartered Accountant in England and holds a B.Sc. degree in Electrical and Electronic Engineering from the University of Bath, UK.
-Mr. Chadwick is qualified to serve as a member of our Board of Directors because of his significant financial expertise as a chief financial officer of other companies and service on the boards of directors of various public companies.
+From November 2012 to April 2016, Mr. Chadwick served as Chief Financial Officer and Executive Vice President of VMware, Inc. a virtualization and cloud infrastructure solutions company, and also served as VMware's Chief Operating Officer from August 2014 to April 2016.
+Previously, Mr. Chadwick served in various leadership positions at Skype Communications S.á.r.l., a voice over IP service, and Microsoft Corporation after its acquisition of Skype in October 2011.
+He has served as a director of Zoom Video Communications, Inc., a video conferencing company, since September 2017, ServiceNow, Inc., a service management software company, since October 2016, Samsara Inc., an IoT software company, since August 2020, and various private companies.
+He previously served on the board of directors of Elastic N.V., a search and data analysis company, from August 2018 to September 2023, Cognizant Technology Solutions Corporation, an IT business services provider, from April 2016 to December 2019, and F5 Networks, Inc., an application networking delivery company, from August 2011 to June 2019.
+Mr. Chadwick previously qualified as a Chartered Accountant in England and holds a B.Sc. degree in Electrical and Electronic Engineering from the University of Bath, U.K. We believe Mr. Chadwick is qualified to serve as a member of our Board of Directors because of his significant financial expertise as a chief financial officer of other companies and service on the board of directors of various public companies.

 Neha Narkhede.
 Ms. Narkhede is a co-founder of our company and has served as a member of our Board of Directors since our inception in September 2014.
 Since July 2021, Ms. Narkhede has served as Chief Executive Officer of Oscilar, Inc., a risk-management platform.
-She also served as our Chief Technology and Product Officer from 2015 through December 2019.
+She previously served as our Chief Technology and Product Officer from 2015 through December 2019.
 From February 2010 to September 2014, she served as a software engineer and more recently as Lead, Streams Infrastructure at LinkedIn Corp., an employment-oriented online service company.
 Ms. Narkhede holds a B.E. in Computer Science from the University of Pune and an M.S. in Computer Science from the Georgia Institute of Technology.
-Ms. Narkhede is qualified to serve on our Board of Directors due to her experience as co-founder of our company and her expertise and experience as a software engineer.
+We believe Ms. Narkhede is qualified to serve on our Board of Directors due to her experience as co-founder of our company and her expertise and experience as a software engineer.